10 Government Grants for Dental Implants | Apply | Requirements

 Are there government grants for dental implants?
 Yes, there are many funding options to consider.

-Major government grants to consider for your dental implant include those provided by the American Dental Association (ADA).
+Among them are major government grants for dental implants provided by the American Dental Association (ADA).

 Others include the Healthier Smiles Grant Program, Medicaid, the Dental Preventive Clinical Support Program, and the Veterans Affairs (VA).

-There are more government grants for dental implants, like the Children’s Health Insurance Program (CHIP) and the Bureau of Primary Health Care.
+There are additional government grants available for dental implants, including the Children’s Health Insurance Program (CHIP) and the Bureau of Primary Health Care.

-The Social Security Disability Insurance (SSDI), Ryan White HIV/AIDS Program, and Community Health Centers may offer grants covering dental implant surgery.
+The Social Security Disability Insurance (SSDI), the Ryan White HIV/AIDS Program, and Community Health Centers may offer grants to cover the cost of dental implant surgery.

 i.
 American Dental Association (ADA)

-Each year, the ADA offers critical funds for cosmetic dental surgery to different organizations.
+Each year, the ADA provides critical funding for cosmetic dental surgery to various organizations.

-Some organizations it partners with include Oral Health America, the Dental Lifeline Network, the American Academy of Implant Dentistry Foundation, and the National Foundation of Dentistry for the Handicapped (NFDH).
+It partners with Oral Health America, the Dental Lifeline Network, the American Academy of Implant Dentistry Foundation, and the National Foundation of Dentistry for the Handicapped (NFDH).

 So, who’s eligible for this grant?
-As stated earlier, you’ll need to assess the eligibility criteria and requirements for applying to get started.
+As stated earlier, you must assess the eligibility criteria and application requirements to begin the process.

 ii.
 Healthier Smiles Grant Program

-Wherever you are in the United States, your dental implant surgery can be met by applying to the Healthier Smiles Grant Program.
+Wherever you are in the United States, your dental implant surgery can be made possible by applying to the Healthier Smiles Grant Program.

-This program partners with the Delta Dental Plans Association to cover grant amounts ranging from $5k to as much as $25k.
-Before enrolling, you’ll need first to check your eligibility.
+This program partners with the Delta Dental Plans Association to cover grant amounts ranging from $5,000 to $25,000.
+Before enrolling, please verify your eligibility.

 iii.
 Medicaid